 Cornell Law School Computer Lab

-Gail Howser, Computer Lab Manager, is available M-F from 8:30-4:00.
-Also, throughout the semester there are student workers who man the lab on off hours, usually 5-10pm M-F and weekends if you should have any questions.
-The door to the computer lab is accessed by using your Cornell Student ID card on nights and weekends.
+Helen Oland, Computer Lab Manager, is available M-F from 8:00 - 4:30.
+Also, throughout the semester there are student workers who man the lab after hours, usually 5 - 10 PM, M - F and weekends.
+On nights and weekends students can access the Main Lab by using their Cornell Student ID card.

 During the school year consultants are on duty to maintain and support the lab.